Adcole: Expansion

 A custom-designed facility for manufacturing, assembly and testing of gauges and other equipment was constructed in Marlborough, Massachusetts in 1983.
 Within five years, the company expanded the building to make room for 200 employees.
 A second plant in Pompano Beach, Florida produces high-precision spindles and other components used in Adcole gauges.

 In recent years, Adcole has seen impressive sales growth in China and the Far East.
-The burgeoning auto and consumer markets in developing nations such as Thailand, Vietnam and India has buoyed the company’s already strong position in the market.
-In 2011, Adcole’s net income topped the $30 million mark, and the company had approximately 120 employees on the payroll.
+The burgeoning auto and consumer markets in developing nations such as Thailand, Vietnam and India has buoyed the company's already strong position in the market.
+In 2011, Adcole's net income topped the $30 million mark, and the company had approximately 120 employees on the payroll.
 The company has wholly owned offices in Recklinghausen, Germany (1977), Tokyo, Japan (1986), and Shanghai, China (2004).

 Leadership

 Addison D. Cole held the position of company CEO and Chairman of the board since its founding in 1957, until 2014.
 In 2014, Adcole was acquired by Artemis Capital Partners, a Boston-based private equity firm.

-Addison Cole retired shortly afterward and passed away peacefully, at his home, on 19 January 2018.
-Mr. Cole was 98.
+Addison Cole retired shortly afterward and died at his home on 19 January 2018.
+He was 98.

 Products

 Automotive

 The majority of engine manufacturers, large and small, employ Adcole measuring devices machines at some stage of the production process.
 Sophisticated gauges ensure that camshafts and crankshafts are within allowable tolerances for size and shape.
-The level of precision required in engine manufacturing is rigorous; Adcole gauges are reportedly accurate to within 10 12 millionths of an inch (0.25 µm).
+The level of precision required in engine manufacturing is rigorous; Adcole gauges are reportedly accurate to within 10 12 millionths of an inch (0.25 μm).
 Precisely engineered engine parts ensure quiet and reliable operation.

 Adcole has several models of camshaft and crankshaft gauges currently on the market.
 The Model 1300 crankshaft gauge, released in 2007, is designed to provide fast and accurate readings within a production environment.
 Model 1300 has an automatic loading feature and can measure parts for roundness, size, timing angle and stroke.
 The unit can process 60 parts per hour.

 The Model 1310 is also designed with the factory floor in mind: the unit is capable of 200 measurements per hour.
 The Model 1310 takes essential measurements of camshafts, integral components of internal combustion engines.

 Adcole provides camshaft and crankshaft inspection gages for hundreds companies within the automotive supply chain, including: